I3S-ESSnet/Documents/ko-meeting/minutes.md

 * Some services in the list are costly to reuse, or even not possible to reuse.
 Some could be merged (for example: Data loader and Content validation).
 * How to know the desire for the services ?
 It has been evaluated for some during SCFE1, it is the first A dimension (Attractivity)
 * If the service has already an implementation in the CSPA catalogue, it can't be chosen another time for another implementation because it brings nothing in GSBPM coverage.

+### WP2 presentation

+Questions and remarks:
+* the architectural pattern could be a good starting point.
+What was developed in the architectural pattern Working Group was very theoretical, I3S is a good opportuity to test the patterns
+* WP3 looks a lot like a blueprint for WP2.
+There is a lot of things from WP3 wich could enrich WP2.

+### WP3 presentation